Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Method

 We train our proposed model with a loss function $\mathcal{L}$ that is a convex combination of a loss $\mathcal{L}_{PU}$ for the samples in the positive and unlabeled set ($P\cup U$) and a loss $\mathcal{L}_L$ for the samples in the pseudo-labeled set ($L$):

 with $\lambda\in(0,1)$.
-The loss $\mathcal{L}_L$ is the binary cross-entropy computed w.r.t. the assigned pseudo-labels $y$.
-Our method is agnostic to the specific PU loss $\mathcal{L}_{PU}$ used, allowing \emph{PUUPL} to be easily adapted to provide further performance increase in other scenarios for which a different PU loss might be more appropriate, e.g., when a set of biased negative samples is available \cite{Hsieh2019}, when coping with a selection bias in the positive examples \cite{Kato2019} or an imbalanced class distribution~\cite{imbnnpu} (see experiments).
-For the standard setting of PUL, we use the non-negative correction $nnPU$ of the PU loss~\cite{Kiryo2017}:
+The loss $\mathcal{L}_L$ is the binary cross-entropy computed w.r.t. the assigned pseudo-labels.
+Our method is agnostic to the specific PU loss $\mathcal{L}_{PU}$ used, allowing PUUPL to be easily adapted to provide further performance increase in other scenarios for which a different PU loss might be more appropriate, e.g., when a set of biased negative samples is available \cite{Hsieh2019}, when coping with a selection bias in the positive examples \cite{Kato2019} or an imbalanced class distribution~\cite{imbnnpu} (see experiments).
+For the standard setting of imbalanced PUL, we use the imbnnPU loss~\citep{imbnnpu}:

-where $\pi=p(y=1)$ is the prior probability that a sample is positive and $\ell(S, y)$ the expected sigmoid loss of samples in the set $S$ with label $y$:
+where $\pi=p(y=1)$ is the prior probability that a sample is positive, $\pi^\prime$ the desired oversampled probability that we fix to $1/2$, and $\ell(S, y)$ the eWe do not run bibtex in the auto-TeXing procedure.
+If you use bibtex, you must compile the .bbl file on your computer then include that in your uploadedxpected sigmoid loss of samples in the set $S$ with label $y$:

+Similarly, we use use the non-negative correction $nnPU$ of the PU loss~\cite{Kiryo2017} for the standard, balanced PU setting:

+where $\pi:=p(y=1)$ is the prior probability that a sample is positive and $\ell(S, y)$ follows equation \ref{eq:sigmoid}.

-While $\pi$ can be estimated from PU data \cite{marthinus2016}, in our experimental results we treat $\pi$ as a hyperparameter and optimize it without requiring negatively labeled samples \cite{Menon2015LearningFC}.
+While $\pi$ can be estimated from PU data \cite{marthinus2016}, in our experimental results we treat $\pi$ as a hyperparameter and optimize it without requiring negatively labeled samples via a PU validation set~\cite{Menon2015LearningFC}.